aeturrell/coding-for-economists/code-preliminaries.md

 - Python
 - Pylance
+- Jupyter

-If you have installed these then you are ready to run your first script!
+If you have installed these and Python then you are ready to run your first script!

 ## Running your first code: Hello World!